The Eidetica Initiative

 The Eidetica Initiative serves as the research home for this work and will expand into:

-• public education and resources
+• public education and open-access resources

 • workshops and community learning